 An unrelenting pandemic and inflation have only exacerbated the financial challenges faced by many lower-income earners.
 Over the past two years, wealthier Americans freely pivoted to remote work, with many seeing the value of their assets such as real estate and stock portfolios balloon in value.
 At the opposite end, millions of mostly low-wage workers were more exposed to furloughs, layoffs, and even faced a higher risk of death from COVID-19.
 More recently, the world has been experiencing some of the highest inflation rates in decades.2

-In this article, we explore nearly two years of data from Deloitte’s Global State of the Consumer Tracker to better understand the pandemic’s impact across income groups—exploring trends in financial sentiment, shifting priorities, and how spending behavior among lower-income consumers might be evolving in response to mounting financial pressures.
+In this article, we explore nearly two years of data from Deloitte’s Global State of the Consumer Tracker to better understand the pandemic’s impact across income groups—exploring trends in financial sentiment, shifting priorities, and how spending behaviour among lower-income consumers might be evolving in response to mounting financial pressures.

 Over the past two years, the percentage of lower-income Americans concerned about making upcoming payments has climbed steadily (figure 1).
 At the same time, immediate financial concerns among the country’s highest earners remained unchanged and even improved slightly among average earners.